daniel-duke/RosesAreRed/docs/_sources/page_food.rst.txt

 Did Daniel cook a dish with "marry me" in the name on the first date?
 Yes, indeed he did.

 .. image:: _images/000_marry_me.jpg

+.. note:: Daniel had a few too many things on his mind to take a website-worthy photo of this meal, but the dish was tasty enough to be remade (and adequately photographed) several months later.

 ================
 Blueberry Scones